Semiconductor Crystals

 The diligent reader may have noticed that due to the symmetry of the unit-cell of the lattice, certain planes are equivalent.
 In the cubic lattice, for example, (100) is equivalent to five other planes, (010), (001), (100), (010), (001) and to acknowledge this, the set of Miller indices is written {100} which means the set of (100) planes equivalent by virtue of symmetry.
 The beauty of this system, is that similar planes can be identified in any of the Bravais lattice point groups.
 The Miller indices are also similar in the way in which planes are described in mathematical terms.

 As we saw earlier, a vector from one lattice point to another can be specified in terms of the lattice vectors of the primitive cell.
-A shorthand notation, directions are often shown as three numbers in square brackets [uvw ] where ,, and are integers and it is important not to confuse these with Miller indices.
+A shorthand notation, directions are often shown as three numbers in square brackets [uvw ] where u ,v , and w are integers and it is important not to confuse these with Miller indices.
 The direction is then

 (1)